joelself/PageToFiddle/README.md

-# PageToFiddle
-PageToFiddle takes the page you're visiting and creates a JSFIDDLE for it.
+Page to Fiddle takes the page you are visiting and turns into a JSFIDDLE.
+It extracts any remote javascript and CSS and adds it to the Fiddle's External Resources.
+It then removes any inline javascript and CSS and puts it in the javascript and CSS panes respectively.